davesteele/comitup/index.md

 the following additional
 capabilities:

 * The ssh service is enabled by default.
-Be sure to change the "pi" user password.
+Be sure to change the default user password.
 * The Raspberry Pi Ethernet port will automatically configure for the host network if possible.
 If a DHCP server is not found, the port will set to